 top of page

-ADHD Assessment for Adults
+ADHD Assessment for Adults in Pasadena

 Many adults with ADHD describe feeling capable but frustrated — knowing what they want to do, yet struggling to do it consistently.
 Getting evaluated can bring clarity, reduce self-blame, and open the door to effective strategies and supports.